wisphill/wisphill.github.io/_analytics/AWS OpenSearch.md

 ---
-name: Jane Doe
-position: Developer
+description: Amazon Opensearch is a successor to ElasticSearch and commonly to use as a complement to other database.
+Coupled with DynamoDB
 layout: post
 ---

 #aws #analytics #opensearch

 Amazon Opensearch is a successor to ElasticSearch and commonly to use as a complement to other database.
-Coupled with Dynamo, ...
+Coupled with DynamoDB, ...

 ### Compare with DynamoDB
 - DynamoDB can search based on index.